DrKJeff16/project.nvim/README.md

 ---

-`project.nvim` is a [Neovim](https://github.com/neovim/neovim) plugin written in Lua that provides superior project management.
+`project.nvim` is a [Neovim](https://github.com/neovim/neovim) plugin written in Lua that provides a dynamic project management solution.

 This is forked from [ahmedkhalf/project.nvim](https://github.com/ahmedkhalf/project.nvim).
 I will be maintaining this plugin for the foreseeable future.